AriFordsham/GHCWiki/working-conventions/bisection.md

      |
 ```

+Another relevant happy issue (in GHC 9.0) is #18620.

 ### Starting Dirty

 If you've built GHC from source for another version of GHC beware of dirty generated files in the source tree.
 This can manifest in various ways such as a mismatched package configuration: